-It is thus far a small genocide compared to that of Armenians by Turks; of the Jews by Germans; of Cambodians by Khmer Rouge; of Tutsis by Hutus in Rwanda; and of Bosnian Muslims by Bosnian Serbs.
+It is thus far a small genocide compared to that of Armenians by Turks in WWI; of the Jews by Germans in WWII; of Cambodians by Khmer Rouge in the 1970s; of Tutsis by Hutus in Rwanda in 1994; and of Muslims and Kosovar Albanians by Bosnian Serbs in the 1990s.

-Yet in kind, the killing of the Anuak minority by sovereign Ethiopia has all the markings of a state-sponsored attempt to extinguish an entire race.
+Yet in kind, the killing of the Anuak minority by sovereign Ethiopia has all the markings of genocide as defined by the UN's Genocide Convention and by popular usage of the term: a state-sponsored attempt to extinguish an entire race.

 Over the past decade, some 20,000 Anuak have fled into refugee camps in northern Kenya (primarily the Ifo camp) and southern Sudan.
+More than half of the 2,000 Anuak refugees in the U.S. live in southern Minnesota.